MicrosoftDocs/VBA-Docs/api/Excel.PivotCache.Connection.md

 # PivotCache.Connection property (Excel)

-Returns or sets a string that contains one of the following: OLE DB settings that enable Microsoft Excel to connect to an OLE DB data source; ODBC settings that enable Microsoft Excel to connect to an ODBC data source; a URL that enables Microsoft Excel to connect to a Web data source; the path to and file name of a text file, or the path to and file name of a file that specifies a database or Web query.
+Returns or sets a string that contains one of the following:

+- OLE DB settings that enable Microsoft Excel to connect to an OLE DB data source
+- ODBC settings that enable Excel to connect to an ODBC data source
+- A URL that enables Excel to connect to a web data source
+- The path to and file name of a text file
+- The path to and file name of a file that specifies a database or web query

 Read/write **Variant**.

 ## Syntax

 _expression_.**Connection**

 _expression_ An expression that returns a **[PivotCache](Excel.PivotCache.md)** object.

 ## Remarks

 When using an offline cube file, set the **[UseLocalConnection](Excel.PivotCache.UseLocalConnection.md)** property to **True** and use the **[LocalConnection](Excel.PivotCache.LocalConnection.md)** property instead of the **Connection** property.

 Alternatively, you may choose to access a data source directly by using the Microsoft ActiveX Data Objects (ADO) library instead.

 ## Example

-This example creates a new PivotTable cache based on an OLAP provider, and then it creates a new PivotTable report based on the cache, at cell A3 on the active worksheet.
+This example creates a new PivotTable cache based on an OLAP provider, and then it creates a new PivotTable report based on the cache at cell A3 on the active worksheet.

 ```vb
 With ActiveWorkbook.PivotCaches.Add(SourceType:=xlExternal)